openshift/assisted-service/docs/enhancements/4-nodes-cluster-deployment.md

 cluster, may result in master nodes being overloaded and, in some cases, even unavailable if the load is too high.

-Using a 4-node cluster must be a concious decision and it requires an understanding of what workloads will be run on the cluster.
+Using a 4-node cluster must be a conscious decision and it requires an understanding of what workloads will be run on the cluster.
 This topology is not much different to a compact cluster where there are only 3 masters.
 By exposing these options through the KubeAPI we will be allowing users to create such topologies.